 U.S. gasoline stockpiles fell 1.46 million barrels to a 10- week low of 221.9 million in the week ended March 30, according to Energy Department data.
 Gasoline demand over the prior four weeks was 3.8 percent below a year earlier.

-Retail consumption this year through March 30 was 5.6 percent lower than the same period in 2011, according to MasterCard Inc. (MA)’s SpendingPulse report on April 3.
+Retail consumption this year through March 30 was 5.6 percent lower than the same period in 2011, according to MasterCard Inc. (MA:US)’s SpendingPulse report on April 3.
 Fuel use over the previous four weeks was 5.9 percent lower than a year earlier, a record 54th consecutive decline.

 Oil may decrease this week after the Federal Reserve signaled it may refrain from more monetary stimulus and U.S. inventories surged the most since 2008, a Bloomberg News survey showed.